firefox-devtools/debugger/docs/debugging.md

 In Redux, the reducers are like the application database and it's tremendously useful to be able to inspect them.

 It's easy to view the current Debugger state in the console with the `appStore` global.
-Because the data is immutable, you'll need to request the state as a pojo.
+Because the data is immutable, you'll need to request the state each time you want to see it.

 ```js
 appStore.getState().sources.toJS()